-I received an email that says you have a waiting list for a consultation.
+I received an email that says you have a waiting list for the Wellness Package.
 How long is the wait?

 If you received this email, all of my available consultation time is booked for that month.
 I will continue to have openings each month, and you will be contacted for your appointment availability in the order your request was received.
 Usually within 1-2 months you’ll have an appointment on my calendar (if not sooner!)

-What are you typically recommending during a health consultation?
+What are you typically recommending during the Wellness Partnership?

-Recommendations are always tailored for each person, and can include specific herbs or herbal formulas, appropriate supplements, educational resources, lifestyle recommendations, custom created nutrition plans and/or appropriate referrals for additional practitioners who may be helpful.
+Recommendations are always tailored for each person and change with each session.
+They can include specific herbs or herbal formulas, appropriate supplements, educational resources, lifestyle recommendations, custom created nutrition plans and/or appropriate referrals for additional practitioners who may be helpful.